AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-planning/get-started-resource-planner.md

   For information about how you can budget resources in the Resource Planner for multiple projects at a time, see the section "Budget resources in the Resource Planner" in the article [ [Budget resources in the Resource Planner using the Project and Role views](../../resource-mgmt/resource-planning/budget-resources-project-role-views-resource-planner.md)](../../resource-mgmt/resource-planning/budget-resources-project-role-views-resource-planner.md).

-## Prerequisites for working in the Resource Planner
+## Prerequisites for working in the Resource Planner {#prerequisites-for-working-in-the-resource-planner}

 To successfully use the Resource Planner for budgeting your resources, you must first ensure that you, your projects, and your tasks meet a set of prerequisites.
 These prerequisites are mandatory to display the correct information in the Resource Planner and to accurately manage your resources.